 ECEC provision has developed significantly in the last 15 years, including registered childminders and an important increase in places in centre-based services (both subsidised and private).
 Public funding for parents using these ECEC services depends on family income, the number of siblings, and the number of hours children attend.

-3. Changes in policy since April 2021 (including proposals currently under discussion)
+3. Changes in policy since April 2022 (including proposals currently under discussion)

-No changes reported except for the increase in the minimum social wage, which affects the minimum and the maximum level of some benefits.
+The minimum social wage has increased, which affects the minimum and maximum level of some benefits5.